nrjdalal/npmignore/README.md

 ## What is npmignore?

-npmignore - search engine for npm but on steroids
+npmignore - search engine for npm but on steroids, ignoring the mess of npm

 - Fully open source and free to use
 - View the source code on [GitHub](https://github.com/nrjdalal/npmignore).